Alluxio/alluxio/docs/en/compute/Spark.md

 ## Prerequisites

 * Java 8 Update 60 or higher (8u60+), 64-bit.
-* An Alluxio is set up and is running.
+* An Alluxio cluster is set up and is running.
 This guide assumes the persistent under storage is a local HDFS deployment.
 E.g., a line of `alluxio.master.mount.table.root.ufs=hdfs://localhost:9000/alluxio/` is included in `${ALLUXIO_HOME}/conf/alluxio-site.properties`.
 Note that Alluxio supports many other under storage systems in addition to HDFS.